-The plight of African export-oriented small and medium-sized enterprises is the core focus of the partnership between IFU and Merkur Bank.
-The partnership aims to establish a SME Lending Fund to provide medium-term credit to companies with a strong CSR profile.
-In addition to this initiative, IFU has formed a joint venture with the founders of Kjær Group and Bestseller to provide vital small-scale financing to SMEs in Africa through the MyC4 micro and SME financing web-portal, which - for two years - has been successful in financing the continent's supposedly un-bankable entrepreneurs.
+The plight of African export-oriented SMEs is the core focus of the partnership between IFU and Merkur Bank.
+The partnership aims to establish an SME Lending Fund to provide medium-term credit to companies with a strong CSR profile.
+In addition to this initiative, IFU has formed a joint venture with the founders of Kjær Group and Bestseller to provide vital small-scale financing to SMEs in Africa through the MyC4 micro and SME financing web-portal, which for two years has successfully provided financing for the continent's supposedly unbankable entrepreneurs.